 You can try out a few drawing exercises to get your hand and eye coordination up to scratch.

-- Try drawing an object with one continuous line
+- Try drawing everyday objects with one continuous line

 - Try drawing without looking at your drawing paper